 We don't want any Americans dying.

-We don't want to watch videos like we saw.
+We don't want to watch videos like we saw that shocks the conscience like we saw last.

 Nobody wants to see that.

-And it is these things can be prevented.
+And it is, these things can be prevented.

-Now, in spite of what a lot of people are saying, if you look at uh JusttheDews.com, that's John Solomon's new website, and there's a recent poll that came out.
+Now, in spite of what a lot of people are saying, if you look at justthenews.com, that's John Solomon's new website.

-You want to have a good relation in case you don't want to be meeting the first time you meet is in a hostile situation.
+You want to have a good relation in case you don't want to be meeting the first time you meet in a hostile situation.

 But you have to first restore the order.

-You know, we should not pick up a paper every Monday to find out how many people were shot and how many people were shot and killed in Chicago every weekend without addressing the problem.
+We should not pick up a paper every Monday to find out how many people were shot and how many people were shot and killed in Chicago every weekend without addressing the problem.

-There are solutions that have that are instantly available.
+There are solutions that are instantly available.

 Defunding the police is not the best solution.